CMU-Graphics/Scotty3D/assignments/A3/T2-intersecting-objects.md

 - While you are working with `src/parhtracer/tri_mesh.cpp`, you can choose to implement `Triangle::bbox` as well (pretty straightforward to do), which is needed for task 3.
 - If the denominator ( $(\textbf{e}_1 \times \textbf{d}) \cdot \textbf{e}_2$ ) is zero, what does that mean about the relationship of the ray and the triangle?
 Can a triangle with this area be hit by a ray?
 Given $u$ and $v$, how do you know if the ray hits the triangle?
 Don't forget that the intersection point on the ray should be within the ray's `dist_bounds`.
 - **Don't** use `abs()`.
 This is the (C) integer-only absolute value function.
 You want the C++ `std::abs()` which has a floating-point overload; or the C `fabsf()` function.
+- Please use the $t$ value that is computed via the algorithm.
+Recomputing the point of intersection and then the distance may need to small floating point errors that cause significant errors when performing global illumination.
 - We've provided test cases in `tests/test.a3.task2.triangle.hit.cpp` to construct a triangle and ray, and see whether the ray intersects the triangle by comparing the resulting trace informations.

 ---